karthiknathan06/Bloomfilter/README.md

 ## Conclusion

 Bloom filters are a powerful tool for optimizing memory usage and speeding up membership checks in large datasets.
 Compared to hash maps, Bloom filters are more space-efficient and faster in scenarios where only membership testing is required.
-Apache Cassandra leverages Bloom filters to minimize disk I/O and enhance read performance, making it an essential part of the database's architecture.
 Understanding and utilizing Bloom filters can lead to significant performance gains in systems handling vast amounts of data.